 Home fragrance can quickly become overwhelming if it is used in too many rooms.
 Rather than installing a source of fragrance in every room, choose to use fragrance in every other room.
 If you use too many fragrances from too many sources, the overall effect is both overwhelming and confused.

-DON’T: Use neat essential oils
+DON’T: Use undiluted essential oils

 DO: Follow the seasons